Public leaderboards allow researchers to keep track of state-of-the-art methods and encourage reproducible research.

 - We recommend using Pytorch.

 - The authors are responsible for addressing any inquiry about their code.
-Please make sure results are easily reproducible by giving enough instruction in your repository.

 - Paper: The original paper describing the method (arXiv link is recommended. paper needs not be peer-reviewed).